 OEA will assign a cause number to the case.
-Here is an example: 05-A-J-3500.
-The first number, 05, is the year that the case was filed (2005).
-The first letter refers to the type of case it is.
+Here is an example: 21-A-J-3500.
+The first number, 21, is the year that the case was filed (2021).
+The first letter refers to the type of case.

-The second letter refers to what type of action is being appealed.
+The second letter refers to the type of action being appealed.

 The last number is a sequential number assigned as the cases come into OEA.
 You are required to reference the cause number in all of your dealings with OEA.

-An Environmental Law Judge, or ELJ, will be assigned to your case when your appeal is received by OEA.
-This ELJ will hear your case and make all decisions pertinent to the case.
+An ELJ will be assigned to your case when your appeal is received by OEA.
+The assigned ELJ will hear your case and make all decisions pertinent to the case.
 An important rule to remember is that you may not talk to the ELJ without all of the parties to the case being present.
 Talking directly to the ELJ without the other parties is called ex parte communications.
 The prohibition against ex parte communications is to ensure that the ELJ remains impartial and to allow each party an opportunity to present their side in front of the other parties.
 If you have a question about a procedure, you may call the ELJ, but this should be done cautiously.